-The Bank leases its main office in Poulsbo, Washington, at standard market rates.
-The Bank renewed its original lease for its main office location in 2018 for an additional three-year term ending in 2021.
-There are no more renewal options remaining in the original lease contract, and the Bank is on a month to month basis as of December 31, 2021.
-The lease requires the Bank to pay its pro rata share of building operating expenses.
-Additionally, the Bank executed a sublease agreement for a branch in Bellevue, Washington, effective November 2019 with terms extending through January 2022.
+The Bank leased its main office in Poulsbo, Washington, at standard market rates through July 2022, at which time it put in service a newly constructed building in Poulsbo to serve as its main office.
+The Bank executed a sublease agreement for a branch in Bellevue, Washington, effective November 2019 with terms extending through January 2022.
 During 2021, the Bank signed a long-term lease for the Bellevue branch, effective February 2022 through March 2024.